coreylane/slackrock/README.md

 1. Invite the app to a channel
 1. Mention `@Slackrock` in a message, maybe ask about the history of Bundnerkase cheese 🧀, or anything else you'd like to know!
+1. Navigate to the app's home tab and try out different models.

 ## Up next
 See [open issues](https://github.com/coreylane/slackrock/issues?q=is%3Aopen+is%3Aissue), any help is much appreciated!